 Fastest VPN: Surfshark

-- Surfshark has recently switched to a diskless-only server network.
-As with ExpressVPN’s servers, no data can be saved on these servers because all data only exists temporarily.
+- Surfshark has recently switched to a RAM-only server network.
+As with ExpressVPN servers, no data can be saved because it only exists temporarily.

 Privacy winner: ExpressVPN

-ExpressVPN vs Surfshark: Which Application is Easier to Work With?
+ExpressVPN vs Surfshark: Which App Is Easier to Work With?

-- The installation of both applications is self-explanatory; you click on the downloaded file and follow the steps indicated on-screen.
-This is similar to the installation process of many other software packages.
+- The installation is pretty intuitive and self-explanatory; you click on the downloaded file and follow the steps indicated on-screen.

 Firstly, we must say that both applications work well.
 However, Surfshark could provide a little more information about its various settings.
 That is why ExpressVPN narrowly wins in this category.